- Travel and Places»

 Soon, there was a tsunami warning in Hawaii.
 As the sirens wailed, my friend could hear them while skyping with me.

-I hardly slept and I had to go to work the next day.
+I hardly slept and I had to go to work the very next day.

 * Picture taken by me @ Magic Island, Ala Moana Beach Park